Rangers vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- The Rangers have played as the favorite in six of their past 10 games and won four of those contests.
+- In seven games as the favorite over the last 10 matchups, the Rangers have a record of 4-3.

-- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over seven times.
+- In their last 10 games with a total, the Rangers and their opponents have failed to hit the over twice.

 Rangers Betting Records & Stats

-- The Rangers have won nine of the 14 games they were favored on the moneyline this season (64.3%).
+- The Rangers have won 60% of the games this season when they were favored on the moneyline (9-6).

-- Texas has a 6-2 record (winning 75% of its games) when it has played as moneyline favorites of -155 or shorter.
+- Texas has gone 9-6 (winning 60% of its games) when it has played as moneyline favorites of -115 or shorter.

-- Based on this contest's moneyline, the Rangers have an implied win probability of 60.8%.
+- Based on this matchup's moneyline, the Rangers have an implied win probability of 53.5%.

-- Texas has played in 22 games with an over/under set, and have combined with its opponents to go over the total 15 times (15-6-1).
+- In the 23 games in which oddsmakers have set an over/under for Texas, it has combined with opponents to go over the total 16 times (16-6-1).

-- The Rangers have had a run line set for just two contests this season, and covered in both.
+- The Rangers have had a run line set for only two games this season, and covered in both.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.